A Piece of Ireland’s History in Miniature

 There is something special about pushing open the big heavy front door and walking into the front hall lined with antique cabinets stuffed full of Longueville’s produce from jams and chutneys to the aforementioned cider and brandy.
 The graceful stairs to the bedrooms is set in the back hall and branches off to either side at the first return.

 For this visit I was staying in the Vineyard Suite; a classically chintzy bedroom with two aspects, one to the west overlooking the vine pergola and the other aspect north overlooking the courtyard at the back of the House.
-I find the courtyard buildings very interesting as they are in regular use from the housing of farm machinery to being used for the cider production – a regular hive of activity.
+I find the courtyard buildings very interesting as they are in regular use for housing of farm machinery or being used for the cider production – a regular hive of activity.
 So many Country Houses abandon their outhouses but here the stonework has been carefully preserved so that it will be in good shape for many more generations to come.
-The bathroom was very substantial with two washbasins, generous bath and excellent separate shower.
+The bathroom is a generous size with two washbasins, large bath and excellent separate shower.
 Loads of mirrors ensured that I had no excuse for not looking my best.
 In total there are 20 bedrooms, six of which are Junior suites, all of which are a fine size, with the exception of the cutest single room that actually makes it a very attractive option to someone travelling on their own.
 The House, however, always remains true to its origins and authenticity.

 Cuisine: We dined with Jane in the President’s Dining Room; named very aptly after all the Irish Presidents, who only get to be ‘hung’ on the wall after their term of office.
 Both Mary Robinson and Mary McAleese are now adorning a group of what could be construed a ‘Mens Club’; so well done to our two fantastic female Presidents, who each brought a breath of fresh air into Aras an Uachtarain.
 Dinner was amazing, as always.
 William is one of those very understated Chefs who just gets on with producing Menus and food that make Longueville stand out as a ‘foodie house’.
 All produce served is given its provenance and one can tell that William is very proud of his cooking, without being a prima donna like some celebrity chefs.
 Grilled salmon with chicory, followed by local spring lamb, cooked to perfection and melting like butter in my mouth, made for a divine combination.
 A delicate syllabub for dessert followed by proper camomile tea finished off a most enjoyable meal.
 Longueville House has probably one of the best herb and vegetable gardens in the country, with very extensive greenhouses.
 I remember on a previous visit picking camomile flowers and trying to dry them myself but it didn’t quite make the grade.